The COMP Gold Medal

 4. Additional 1 to 2 page letters supporting the nomination from three or more members of COMP

-Candidates selected for the medal will be invited to attend the COMP Annual Scientific Meeting where the award will be presented by the COMP President.
-Travel expenses will be paid for the medal winner.
-The medal winner may be asked to give a 30 minute scientific presentation at the COMP meeting in addition to a short acceptance speech when the medal is presented.
+Candidates selected for the medal will be invited to attend the Annual Scientific Meeting where the award will be presented by the COMP President.
+The medal winner will receive full ASM registration, two nights' accommodation at the hosted ASM hotel, and round-trip economy transportation for the Annual Scientific Meeting.
+The medal winner may be asked to give a scientific presentation at the meeting in addition to a short acceptance speech when the medal is presented.

 [untitled]